-Pectus excavatum is an abnormal inward curve to the breastbone.
+Pectus excavatum is an abnormal inward curve of the breastbone.
 It may be visible at birth.
-Growth through adolescence can make the indentation of the chest more apparent.
-It may continue until it has created a bowl-shape dent in the center of the chest.

-- Excessive pulling on breastbone and rib cage from shortened tendons of diaphragm muscles
+- Excessive pulling on the breastbone and rib cage from shortened diaphragm muscle tendons

 - Abnormalities in cartilage of the rib cage

 This problem is more common in men.
 It is also more common in people who are White.
 Other things that may raise the risk are:

 The main problem is an indentation in the front of the chest wall.
 It may be mild or deep enough to form a bowl shape.

 A child may not have symptoms until growth begins during the teenage years.
 A severe indentation may cause: